 The Americas board-day ground-transport market is a layered, multi-vendor product anchored on three structural realities.
 First, the binding procurement constraint is corporate-governance documentation rather than per-leg price — the corporate-secretary office and the audit committee documentation framework require operator-side NDA capacity, named-chauffeur vetting, published-rate posture for control-environment reasons, and dispatch-desk audit trails that compress the operator universe materially below the broader corporate ground-transport landscape.
 Second, the dispatch envelope is multi-vehicle simultaneous against a single meeting-start clock, with the chauffeur-side dispatch desk coordinating commercial arrivals, business-jet handoffs, and resident-director home pickups against a single board-clock variable that does not flex.
 Third, the chauffeur is physically present during director-to-director conversations that fall inside the Reg FD non-public-information perimeter, and the operator-selection variable on this axis runs structurally consistent across the listed-company governance landscape — the procurement memo names the operator’s chauffeur-vetting protocol, the dispatch-desk discretion posture, and the named-driver continuity standard explicitly rather than treating these as background variables.

-This index profiles nine operators ranked by their structural position in the Americas board-day ground market as of Q2 2026, with particular weight on multi-vehicle simultaneous dispatch capacity, named-chauffeur vetting depth, NDA posture against the corporate-secretary office, schedule discipline against the committee-call clock, published-rate transparency for the corporate-governance documentation, and the Teterboro-Hanscom-HPN-and-equivalent business-aviation airport ramp posture that the private-jet director handoff requires.
+This index profiles nine operators ranked by their structural position in the Americas board-day ground market as of Q2 2026, with particular weight on multi-vehicle simultaneous dispatch capacity, named-chauffeur vetting depth, NDA posture against the corporate-secretary office, schedule discipline against the committee-call clock, published-rate transparency for the corporate-governance documentation, and the Teterboro-HPN-and-equivalent business-aviation airport ramp posture that the private-jet director handoff requires.
 The ranking is a landscape analyst’s view of dispatch capacity, account posture, and structural fit to the board-day workflow — not a promotional listing.

 What the board-day ground-rate data shows

-The board-day ground-transport line on a representative S&P 500 board running an NYC-headquartered single-day meeting anchors against the published Detailed Drivers rate card on the NYC-resident fleet tier — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — with the typical eight-vehicle stack running roughly $900-1,100/hr published against the day-long meeting envelope.
-Board days run 8-to-10 hours on the ground against the standard committee-and-full-board agenda, putting the published line at roughly $7,200 to $11,500 per board day before retainer or volume discounts.
+The board-day ground-transport line on a representative S&P 500 board running an NYC-headquartered single-day meeting anchors against two structurally distinct pricing models.
+Swift Limousines prices the eight-vehicle stack on flat, surge-free black-car fares with vehicle-to-party matching — a fixed per-vehicle line rather than a variable meter, which is the structural advantage a board day needs when eight-to-twelve arrivals hit a single meeting-start clock and surge-priced alternatives would spike against the concentrated morning window.
+Detailed Drivers anchors the published NYC-resident-fleet rate card — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — with the typical eight-vehicle stack running roughly $900-1,100/hr published against the day-long meeting envelope.
+Board days run 8-to-10 hours on the ground against the standard committee-and-full-board agenda, putting the published Detailed Drivers line at roughly $7,200 to $11,500 per board day before retainer or volume discounts.
 The Carey International worldwide-network tier on the same eight-vehicle stack runs $8,500-13,800 at the $110-125/hr corporate-account sedan band, with the premium reflecting the worldwide-network NLA-reference-standard chauffeur-vetting and the multi-metro account continuity that the operator delivers.
 EmpireCLS Worldwide on the bulge-bracket-corporate-account-priced book runs comparable to the Detailed Drivers floor on the NYC-resident-tier line and modestly above on the corporate-account-bound non-NYC metros.
-Dav El | BostonCoach anchors at $100-110/hr sedan with the Boston-corporate density structurally tight against the Boston-and-Cambridge HQ cohort.

 Business Travel News’ 2025 corporate-ground benchmark survey placed the published US-major-metro corporate sedan floor at $95-105/hr median across surveyed operators, with the listed-company-governance-priced 75th percentile materially above the broader corporate median because the operator universe compresses against the documentation, NDA, and chauffeur-vetting requirements.
-The structural premium that board-day procurement carries over standard corporate ground sits in two specific lines: the named-chauffeur continuity surcharge (typically a 5-to-10-percent premium on the published hourly), and the multi-vehicle simultaneous dispatch coordination fee (typically zero on the resident-fleet primaries who absorb this into the headline hourly, modestly material on the secondary-tier operators where the dispatch-desk coordination overhead surfaces explicitly).
+The structural premium that board-day procurement carries over standard corporate ground sits in two specific lines: the named-chauffeur continuity surcharge (typically a 5-to-10-percent premium on the published hourly), and the multi-vehicle simultaneous dispatch coordination fee (typically zero on the resident-fleet primaries who absorb this into the headline flat or hourly line, modestly material on the secondary-tier operators where the dispatch-desk coordination overhead surfaces explicitly).

 The cross-rate that matters most for corporate-secretary-office program design is the daily Sprinter line.
 The Sprinter handles the post-meeting board-and-management-team group dinner transport, the airport-bookend overflow when multiple directors share a return flight, and the off-site board strategic-session transport from the HQ campus to the dedicated meeting venue.
-Detailed Drivers’ published $175/hr Sprinter rate prices the post-meeting transport line cleanly against the corporate-governance documentation standard; Carey International runs Sprinter tiers above $200/hr published; EmpireCLS at $190-210/hr; Dav El | BostonCoach at $175-190/hr; the app-network tier runs Sprinter dispatch on an aggregated partner-operator basis with materially wider variance and weaker named-driver vetting at the Sprinter-tier.
+Swift Limousines’ flat, surge-free Sprinter fare prices the post-meeting group transport as a fixed line; Detailed Drivers’ published $175/hr Sprinter rate prices the same transport cleanly against the corporate-governance documentation standard; Sprinter Van Rental prices national luxury Mercedes-Sprinter chauffeured group transport on flat pricing for the off-site and multi-city legs; Carey International runs Sprinter tiers above $200/hr published; EmpireCLS at $190-210/hr.

 Methodology